elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/Last Sermon Dossier.md

 - **The "Long & Short" Rhythm:** Consciously vary sentence length to create a powerful, readable cadence.
 - **Human-Scale Metaphors:** All analogies must be grounded in universal human experience (e.g., "a compass for character," not "a quantum leap").
 - **The "You" Protocol:** The second-person address is a high-impact tool.
 Use it freely in the Prologue for immersion, but sparingly in the main chapters (primarily in the final "Takeaway" sections) to pose a direct challenge to the reader.
+- **The Human Language:** The language should never ever feel like AI LLM generated, but should look and feel like humane crafted and drafted

 ---